-Named after a British fighter plane of World War II, but sharing with a Jeep four-cylinder of the prior century, the Hurricane is a fully modern 3.0 liter six-cylinder powerhouse.
-There is no naturally aspirated version, but there are two turbocharged versions with different power ratings.
-It is based on the four-cylinder 2.0 liter GME engine unofficially dubbed Tornado—another fighter plane and classic Jeep engine name.
+Named after a British WWII fighter plane (as was a Kaiser Jeep four-cylinder), the Hurricane is a fully modern 3.0 liter six-cylinder powerhouse based on the four-cylinder 2.0 liter GME engine unofficially dubbed Tornado—another fighter plane and classic Jeep engine name.

-The engine was developed for North American-based vehicles—mainly Ram and Dodge.
-Maserati is largely relying on Ferrari for its engines, including a 90° V6.
+The engine was developed for North American-based vehicles—mainly Ram, Jeep, and Dodge—and has two versions, both with twin turbochargers.
+Maserati is largely relying on Ferrari for its engines, including a 90° V6, and at this point doesn’t seem to have a Hurricane in the works.

-There are currently two variants of the engine, standard and high output, with a rumored higher-performance version still unannounced and likely awaiting the next-generation Dodge Challenger, which should be unveiled in 2023.
-When looking at these numbers, consider that 90% of peak torque is delivered from 2,350 rpm all the way up to redline (this means at least 405 pound-feet of torque by 2,350 rpm).
+90% of peak torque is delivered from 2,350 rpm all the way up to redline (at least 405 pound-feet of torque by 2,350 rpm).
 Each of the twin turbochargers feeds three cylinders, and are responsive low-inertia, high-flow designs; the charge air cooler (“intercooler”) is a water-to-air deseign with a dedicated cooling circuit.
+Power ratings below are from the 2024 Wagoneer and Grand Wagoneer and 2025 Ram 1500; the latter gets an extra 30 hp.

 Common measurements / specifications between the two inline six-cylinder engines: